namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 But also perhaps sometimes it is also fine to do as Feynman says and just *shut up and calculate*!

+## Another reflection at the personal

+We go through most of our time, the `n of 1` life embracing anecdata and we p-hack and cherry pick evidence all day long.
+That is, unlike I describe<sup>[8](#references)</sup> about how clinical trials more rigorously ask you to declare your method of evaluation, we are perfectly happy drawing conclusions of the "glass half full" full stop.

 # References
 1. https://www.reddit.com/r/MachineLearning/comments/r76igz/discussion_rant_most_of_us_just_pretend_to/